Documents and sources Med&EMod

 Module - Semester 2

-The course will examine a wide range of medieval and early modern genres of historical sources, including charters,seals, letters, administrative sources, records of central government, historians of medieval England and Wales, probate records, legal records, sources for parliament, visual sources, pamphlets.
+The course will examine a wide range of medieval and early modern genres of historical sources, including but not limited to charters, historical narratives, records of central government, probate records, visual sources, pamphlets, and so on.

 - Students will be able to develop their ability to recognise the significance of different kinds of historical source.